 Somehow, over the course of the last several months, the news in this country has quickly escalated from "Well, this is concerning," to "should I be preparing for nuclear warfare?"

-In all seriousness, things in this country have always been bad — to differing degrees for different people — but now, in addition to rampant misogyny, Islamophobia, racism, homophobia, transphobia (I could go on) we are greeted daily with terrifying news about domestic and foreign policy.
+In all seriousness, things in this country have always been bad — to differing degrees for different people — but now, in addition to rampant misogyny, Islamophobia, racism, homophobia, transphobia (I could go on) we are greeted daily with terrifying news about natural disasters, and frightening domestic and foreign conflicts.
 And, right now, most outlooks are grim.

 How are we supposed to live our lives when, most days, the world around us feels like it's imploding?
 How are we supposed to nurture ourselves, our careers, our relationships when it's hard to focus on anything other than desperately depressing world affairs?